nielsdoorn/nielsdoorn.github.io/index.md

 ## Contributions to conferences

-- Poster presentation at the Inauguration of Dr. Migchiel van Diggelen
+- Poster presentation at the Inauguration of [Dr. Migchiel van Diggelen](https://www.nhlstenden.com/onderzoek/dr-migchiel-van-diggelen) (website in Dutch).

 - Co-chair of student volunteers for [15th IEEE International Conference on Software Testing, Verification and Validation (ICST) 2022](https://icst2022.vrain.upv.es/).